Saluki/nestjs-template/README.md

 Before starting, make sure you have at least those components on your workstation:

 - An up-to-date release of [NodeJS](https://nodejs.org/) such as 20.x and NPM
 - A database such as PostgreSQL.
-You may use the provided `docker-compose` file.
+You may use the provided `docker-compose.yml` file.

 [Docker](https://www.docker.com/) may also be useful for advanced testing and image building, although it is not required for development.

 ### 1.2 Project configuration

-Start by cloning this project on your workstation.
+Start by cloning this project on your workstation or click on ["Use this template"](https://github.com/new?template_name=nestjs-template&template_owner=Saluki) in Github.

 ``` sh
 git clone https://github.com/saluki/nestjs-template my-project